Central Bank of Malaysia: Pegging of the ringgit and reserves

 In 1998, Central Bank pegged RM3.80 ringgit to the US dollar after the ringgit substantially depreciated during the 1997 Asian financial crisis.
 In July 2005, the central bank abandoned fixed exchange rate regime in favour of managed floating exchange rate system an hour after China floated its own currency.
 This resulted in capital flight of more than US$10 billion, thought to be due to the repatriation of speculative funds that entered the country in anticipation of the abandonment of the peg: Central Bank's foreign exchange reserves increased by $24 billion in the one-year period between July 2004 and July 2005 (see table below).
 During this period there was widespread belief that the ringgit was undervalued and that if the peg was removed, the ringgit would appreciate.

 The Central Bank continues to run a negative interest rate differential to the USD.
 The ringgit has appreciated gradually since the peg was abandoned and as at 28 May 2007, it traded at around RM3.40 to the US dollar.
 Malaysia's foreign exchange reserves have increased steadily since the initial capital flight, and as at 31 March 2007 the reserves stood at approximately US$88 billion, which is approximately $10 billion more than the reserves just prior to the peg being abandoned.

 On 31 July 2007, the Malaysian reserves stood at approximately US$98.5 billion, which is equivalent to RM340.1 billion.
 The figure increased to US$101.3 billion on 31 December 2007, which is equivalent to RM335.7 billion.
 Central Bank's international reserves increased further 15 days later to US$104.3 billion or RM345.4 billion.

+Project Nexus

+The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
+Bank Indonesia involved as a special observer.
+The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.